-- 1. Provide the Recovery Key Share in a tamper-evident bag (resigning RKSH). - 2.
-Check the serial number of the tamper-evident bag containing the Recovery Key Share (CA and IW). - 3.
-Hand over the Recovery Key Share to the new RKSH (CA and IW). - 4.
+1. Provide the Recovery Key Shares in tamper-evident bags (resigning RKSH).

+- 2. Check the serial numbers of the tamper-evident bags containing the Recovery Key Shares (CA and IW). - 3.
+Hand over the Recovery Key Shares to the new RKSH (CA and IW). - 4.
 Verify that the tamper-evident bag has not been tampered with (new RKSH). - 5.
-The tamper-evident bag SHOULD be replaced at the time of the RKSH replacement if the tamper-evident bag has visible wear or known vulnerabilities.
+The tamper-evident bags SHOULD be replaced at the time of the RKSH replacement if the tamper-evident bags have visible wear or known vulnerabilities.